CE-Programming/toolchain/docs/static/coding-guidelines.rst

 The reason you shouldn't do the above is that the :code:`#include` preprocessor command literally performs a copy/paste of one file into another.
 If a header is used in two different source files, then the function or variable will be duplicated *twice* (include guards cannot prevent this, they only prevent inclusion in a single source file!).
-Even worse is making the function/variable "static" in the header, which makes each file has its own implementation -- it will still compile, but it most certainly is not what you intended!
+Even worse is making the function/variable "static" in the header, which makes each file have its own implementation -- it will still compile, but it most certainly is not what you intended.
 If you ever see code or variables that are defined in a header, run far away... or try to fix it.

 Avoid Global Variables